kaidez/kaidez.github.io/_posts/2017-08-19-functional-programming-link.md

   </code>
 </pre>

+Style for those <code>div</code>s...Not much special here.
+I should point out that <code>div</code>s have a <code>cursor: pointer</code> property, allowing for a link hand cursor to appear when they're hovered over, making them act like links.

 My code used ES6 things like <code>const</code>, <code>let</code> and arrow functions.
 The popular way to safely run this code cross-browser is with <a href="https://webpack.js.org/">webpack</a> and <a href="http://babeljs.io/">Babel</a>, which I set up as follows...